 Victims of identity theft report that it can take a minimum of three to five years to fix an identity theft problem.
 You may be able to get a new credit card in two weeks once you have all the information to the bank or credit issuing authority, but who will issue you a new set of fingerprints to replace the stolen ones?

-In the end, we will probably see the same problems arise even with widespread use of biometric identification technology, and some think the problem may get even worse.
-It is because the way biometrics work isn't any different from credit cards.
+In the end, we will probably see the same problems arise even with the widespread use of biometric identification technology, and some think the problem may get even worse.
+It's likely that many identity theft protection services will offer to help, but the way biometrics work isn't any different from credit cards.

-Because we can put touch our credit cards, it's easy to think of credit as a tangible item.
+Because we can touch our credit cards, it's easy to think of credit as a tangible item.
 The plastic is what makes it real, but that's not the whole story behind credit.
 Today, credit is nothing more than a long string of numbers stored in a computer somewhere.
-When you swipe your card at the local merchant, the information stored on your card is converted into another number and sent to your bank.
+When you swipe your card at the store, information stored on your card is converted into another number.
+That data is then sent to your bank.
 If the numbers match up, you get to walk home with a new purchase.

-Biometric identification works in a similar manner, but you're using your fingerprint instead of a card.
+Biometric identification works similarly, but you're using your fingerprint instead of a card.
 It will still be turned into a string of numbers and run through a computer network.
 So does it matter where the string of numbers comes from when an identity thief gets hold of it?